 At this year’s virtual Consumer Electronics Show (CES), the brand also presented the Cadillac Personal Autonomous Vehicle, a sumptuous room on wheels, in addition to the Cadillac Vertical Take-Off And Landing vehicle, a single-seat autonomous drone that can transport its owner from rooftop to rooftop instead of battling gridlock traffic.

 There’s also the Cadillac Celestiq, a hand-built, limited-production flagship electric sedan that could cost as much as $200K and feature an extremely sophisticated and luxurious cockpit.
-We could a glimpse of the Celestiq during CES, and we might see more of it over the course of the year, but it’s not due in the market before 2023 at the earliest.
+We might see more of it over the course of the year, but it’s not due in the market before 2023 at the earliest.

 Back to the realm of current production cars.
 The Cadillac CT4 is the brand’s entry-level sedan, featuring Luxury, Premium Luxury and Sport trim levels.
 It’s equipped with a turbocharged 2.0L inline-four that develops 237 horsepower, although a turbo 2.7L inline-four with 310 hp is optional, as is AWD.
 The CT4-V also relies on the 2.7L engine, but with its output raised to 325 hp, along with a sportier suspension and looks to match.
 In just a few days, we’ll discover the 2022 CT4-V Blackwing, which will make its official debut and should be equipped with a twin-turbo 3.6L V6 producing about 450 horsepower—with six-speed manual and automatic transmission choices.
 Changes for 2021 include paint colour swaps, the availability of Super Cruise, a Diamond Sky Edition appearance package, a new 12.3-inch driver instrument panel, wireless Apple Car Play and Android Auto integration as well as minor trim revisions.